Man in California dies after suffering head injury at pro-Israeli and pro-Palestinian demonstrations – KION546

 The Jewish Federation of Greater Los Angeles said in a statement, “Our hearts are with the family of the victim.”

+The Greater Los Angeles Area office of the Council on American-Islamic Relations is “deeply saddened by this tragic and shocking loss,” it said in a statement, adding its “thoughts are with the family and the Jewish community during this difficult time.”

+“We join local Jewish leaders in calling on all individuals to refrain from jumping to conclusions, sensationalizing such a tragedy for political gains, or spreading rumors that could unnecessarily escalate tensions that are already at an all-time high,” the council’s statement continued.
+“While we strongly support the right of political debate, CAIR-LA and the Muslim community stand with the Jewish community in rejecting any and all violence, antisemitism, Islamophobia, or incitement of hatred.”

-A local rabbi at Temple Ner Simcha, a nearby Westlake Village temple, said he spoke with law enforcement about Kessler’s death and is encouraging community members to wait for the results of the investigation.
+A rabbi at Temple Ner Simcha, a nearby Westlake Village temple, spoke with law enforcement about Kessler’s death and also is encouraging community members to wait for the results of the investigation, he said.

-Rabbi Michael Barclay told CNN he spoke with the Thousand Oaks police chief and the Ventura County sheriff and was told there are conflicting reports of what happened in the Sunday altercation.
+Rabbi Michael Barclay spoke with the Thousand Oaks police chief and the Ventura County sheriff and was told there are conflicting reports of what happened in the Sunday altercation, he told CNN.

 He encouraged anyone with video of the incident to share it with police.

-Barclay said the corner where Kessler was injured often has demonstrations, and he has been telling his congregation to avoid the area when one is planned after hearing of reports of issues with counter-protesters and anti-Semitic hate speech.
+The corner where Kessler was injured often has demonstrations, Barclay said, adding he has been telling his congregation to avoid the area when one is planned after hearing reports of issues with counterprotesters and antisemitic hate speech.

-CNN has reached out to the Ventura County Sheriff’s Office for information on any previous incidents reported at that location.
+CNN has reached out to the Ventura County Sheriff’s Office about any previous incidents reported at that location.

 The-CNN-Wire